SplitScreen-Me/splitscreenme-www/docs/create-handlers.md

 Code | Steps
 :--: | :---:
-var filePath = (Context.filePath = Context.GetFolder(Nucleus.Folder.InstancedGameFolder) + "\\scripts"); <br /> System.IO.Directory.CreateDirectory(filePath); | This is an example taken by the Need For Speed: Most Wanted (2005) script by Bizzo. <br /> The variable filePath  will contain the path and the name of the folder. <br /> In this case, it will be inside the root of the current player instance game folder (Context.GetFolder(Nucleus.Folder.InstancedGameFolder)), then the remaining path and in the end the name of the folder you want to create ("\\scripts"). <br /> In this example (because the game is symlinked) it will be: "Path to NucleusCoop folder\content\NeedForSpeedMostWanted2005 (name specified in Game.GUID line)\InstanceN# (If you don't specify it, it will be created inside all current players folders each time the corresponding one is initialized)\scripts".
+var filePath = (Context.filePath = Context.GetFolder(Nucleus.Folder.InstancedGameFolder) + "\\handlers"); <br /> System.IO.Directory.CreateDirectory(filePath); | This is an example taken by the Need For Speed: Most Wanted (2005) handler by Bizzo. <br /> The variable filePath  will contain the path and the name of the folder. <br /> In this case, it will be inside the root of the current player instance game folder (Context.GetFolder(Nucleus.Folder.InstancedGameFolder)), then the remaining path and in the end the name of the folder you want to create ("\\handlers"). <br /> In this example (because the game is symlinked) it will be: "Path to NucleusCoop folder\content\NeedForSpeedMostWanted2005 (name specified in Game.GUID line)\InstanceN# (If you don't specify it, it will be created inside all current players folders each time the corresponding one is initialized)\handlers".

 #### Copy a Specific File

 Code | Steps
 :--: | :---:
-var savePath = Context.NucleusFolder + "\\utils\\FlawlessWidescreen\\x64\\settings.xml"; <br /> var savePkgOrigin = System.IO.Path.Combine(Game.Folder, "FlawlessWidescreen\\settings.xml"); <br /> System.IO.File.Copy(savePkgOrigin, savePath, true); | This is an example taken by the The Dark Pictures Anthology: Man of Medan script by Bizzo. <br /> The variable savePath  contains the path where the file will be copied and the final name of the file (use a different one to rename it). <br /> The variable savePkgOrigin  contains the path of the source file. <br /> In this case, the source path of the file that the script will copy is inside the corresponding game scripts folder (Game.Folder) and  the destination will be inside the Nucleus-Coop utils folder. <br /> In this example it will be: Source file = "Path to NucleusCoop folder\scripts\The Dark Pictures Anthology Man of Medan (Game.Folder.
+var savePath = Context.NucleusFolder + "\\utils\\FlawlessWidescreen\\x64\\settings.xml"; <br /> var savePkgOrigin = System.IO.Path.Combine(Game.Folder, "FlawlessWidescreen\\settings.xml"); <br /> System.IO.File.Copy(savePkgOrigin, savePath, true); | This is an example taken by the The Dark Pictures Anthology: Man of Medan handler by Bizzo. <br /> The variable savePath  contains the path where the file will be copied and the final name of the file (use a different one to rename it). <br /> The variable savePkgOrigin  contains the path of the source file. <br /> In this case, the source path of the file that the handler will copy is inside the corresponding game handlers folder (Game.Folder) and  the destination will be inside the Nucleus Co-op utils folder. <br /> In this example it will be: Source file = "Path to NucleusCoop folder\handlers\The Dark Pictures Anthology Man of Medan (Game.Folder.
 This f older must be named as the .js file)\FlawlessWidescreen\settings.xml".
 Destination path = "Path to NucleusCoop root folder (Context.NucleusFolder)\utils\FlawlessWidescreen\x64\settings.xml".

 #### Edit a file that contains text

 Code | Steps
 :--: | :---:
-var txtPath = Context.GetFolder(Nucleus.Folder.InstancedGameFolder) + "\\data\\config\\current\\current_control.map"; var dict = ["24<br />JOYSTICK ENABLED=TRUE", "70<br />KEYBOARD ENABLED=FALSE" ]; Context.ReplaceLinesInTextFile(txtPath, dict);  | This is an example taken by the Star Wars: Episode I - Racer script by Bizzo. <br /> The variable txtPath  contains the path of the file that the script will edit. <br /> The variable dict  contains the specific number of the line you want to edit and the text that will be written. <br /> In this example (because the game is symlinked): <br /> The  file we want to edit is = "Path to NucleusCoop folder\content\SWEpIRacer (name specified in Game.GUID line)\InstanceN# (If you don't specify it, it will be edited for all current players each time the corresponding one is initialized)\data\config\current\current_control.map". <br /> Line 24  will be  JOYSTICK ENABLED=TRUE . <br /> Line 70  will be  KEYBOARD ENABLED=FALSE .
+var txtPath = Context.GetFolder(Nucleus.Folder.InstancedGameFolder) + "\\data\\config\\current\\current_control.map"; var dict = ["24<br />JOYSTICK ENABLED=TRUE", "70<br />KEYBOARD ENABLED=FALSE" ]; Context.ReplaceLinesInTextFile(txtPath, dict);  | This is an example taken by the Star Wars: Episode I - Racer handler by Bizzo. <br /> The variable txtPath  contains the path of the file that the handler will edit. <br /> The variable dict  contains the specific number of the line you want to edit and the text that will be written. <br /> In this example (because the game is symlinked): <br /> The  file we want to edit is = "Path to NucleusCoop folder\content\SWEpIRacer (name specified in Game.GUID line)\InstanceN# (If you don't specify it, it will be edited for all current players each time the corresponding one is initialized)\data\config\current\current_control.map". <br /> Line 24  will be  JOYSTICK ENABLED=TRUE . <br /> Line 70  will be  KEYBOARD ENABLED=FALSE .

-If you don't know the exact number of the text line you want to edit you can make Nucleus-Coop search it for you.
+If you don't know the exact number of the text line you want to edit you can make Nucleus Co-op search it for you.
 By using the previous example, before **var dict**  you can do something like this:

 **var joystick = Context.FindLineNumberInTextFile(txtPath, "JOYSTICK ENABLED", Nucleus.SearchType.Contains);**